Classes - 2025

 with 7Song

 One of the key components in herbal practice is formulation.
 This combines an understanding of a patient’s condition (symptoms, diagnosis, etc.) and a working knowledge of the plants used in treatment.
-In this class we will cover strategies to formulate and use case studies as examples of this
+In this class we will cover strategies to formulate and use case studies as examples of this often complex process.

 Looking to Next Year: Plant Propagation and Seed Collecting